mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Steps:

-    - FFT calculus of the matched filter (normalized template)
+    - FFT calculus of the matched filter (filter template)

         - Declare variables
         - Complex FFT values for positive and negative frequencies